aaemnnosttv/wp-sqlite-integration/readme.txt

 = Translation =

 Documentation is written in English.
-Japanese catalog file and .pot file are included in the archive.
 If you translate it into your language, please let me know.

+* Japanese (kjmtsh)
+* Spanish (Pablo Laguna)

 == Installation ==